Ruki sound law: Slavic languages

-Exceptions in Indo-Iranian languages
+Indo-Iranian languages

 In Indo-Iranian *r and *l merged, and the change worked even after the new sound; e.g. Avestan karš-, Sanskrit कर्षति kárṣati 'to plough' < PIE *kʷels-.
 This has been cited as evidence by many scholars as an argument for the later influence of Iranian languages on Proto-Slavic.
 There are obvious drawbacks in the theory.
-First, the two sounds must have been very close (r/l), so that both could have triggered the change in Indo-Iranian.
+First, the two sounds must have been very close (r or l), so that both could have triggered the change in Indo-Iranian.
 Second, there are no real examples of this change working in Slavic, and it is also doubtful that only this change (ruki) and no other such change of sibilants (e.g. s > h) was borrowed into Slavic.

 The syllabic laryngeal *H̥ becomes *i in Proto-Indo-Iranian, and this also triggered ruki.

 A later extension of ruki was particular to the Iranian languages: *s, *z shift to *š, *ž also after the labial stops *p, *b, including even secondary *s from Proto-Indo-Iranian *ć < PIE *ḱ.

 Nuristani

-The ruki rule also displays a rather different behavior in Nuristani, conditioned by the following factors:
+The ruki rule also displays a rather different behavior in Nuristani, however recent research on the inherited layer of the Nuristani lexicon has revealed further details on the ruki law pointing to a different conclusion.